billtubbs/viff-scrape/README.md

 6. Language
 7. Description

-Unfortunately, it does not acquire the screening dates/times.
-This turned out to be a java script widget, so that would have to be done differently (e.g. with Selenium).
+The reason the first script does not capture the screening times is that they are produced with a java script widget.

 Typical operation: